joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-2-the-web-service.md

 ## The Punchline

-I spent a couple of hours trying to deploy this to an EC2 machine, failing miserably.
+After all that work, I spent a couple of hours trying to deploy this to an EC2 machine, failing miserably.
 The generated executable depends on a bunch of libraries on my system.
 When I tried to statically include those, the compilation failed.
 And the EC2 machine was way too underpowered to install `stack` and build it there.
 The Internet/StackOverflow was not a lot of help.

-At the end of the day, I just rewrote it in <a href = "https://github.com/joelgrus/science-questions/tree/master/python-flask">flask</a>. :sad_face:
+At the end of the day, I just rewrote it in <a href = "https://github.com/joelgrus/science-questions/tree/master/python-flask">flask</a>
+and deployed that version. :sad_face

+(However, it was only because I had a (much faster) flask version that I realized the servant version was way too slow and went down the `System.IO.Memoize` path, so in that sense it's a good thing!)

-That said, it's up and running at `http://54.174.99.38/question`:
+The flask version is up and running at `http://54.174.99.38/question`:

 ```bash
 $ curl http://54.174.99.38/question